Welcome to Erinshire Irish Setters LLC

 After owning the number 1 Irish Setter in the country, we thought it was time to get serious about breeding and showing our own dogs with the Erinshire name.
-Brenda had been planning this for more than a year, and knew it would require a breeding program to produce the type of Irish Setter that she had always loved, a traditional type, in head piece and with heavy bone, with a dark coat, that looks like a sporting dog.
-Reagan’s qualities and his pedigree, would decide where the breeding program would go.
-Reagan, was sired by Ch.
+Brenda had been planning this for more than a year and knew it would require a breeding program to produce the type of Irish Setter that she had always loved, a traditional type, in head piece and with heavy bone, with a dark coat, that looks like a sporting dog.
+Reagan’s qualities and his pedigree would decide where the breeding program would go.
+Reagan was sired by Ch.
 Waterford Show-Off.
 In 2004, he won Best Of Breed at the (National) Irish Setter Club of America.
-His sire went back to Canadian bloodlines from Tealwood Irish Setters, Dave Carey, a kennel Brenda was familar with back in the 1970’s.
+His sire went back to Canadian bloodlines from Tealwood Irish Setters, Dave Carey, a kennel Brenda was familiar with back in the 1970’s.
 After a lot of re-searching for the right bitch to add to this pedigree and re-thinking, Brenda, chose a bitch from Orchard Farm Kennel (Reg’d) in Ontario.
 A kennel that had been breeding Irish Setters since 1938.
-Meeting up with Mary Klinck at a specialty show in Michigan, she had a female available to a show home, and she was already named Erin!
+Meeting up with Mary Klinck owner of Orchard Farm, at a specialty show in Michigan, she had a female available to a show home, and she was already named Erin!
 This breeding was a blend of American bloodlines from the Mid-west and Ontario bloodlines, the litter was co-bred with Debra Davis and Mary Klink.
 In September 2007, Erin, Orchard Farm Lace to Erinshire, joined the family, and would eventually be bred to Reagan.
 This was the last litter from Orchard Farms, as Mary passed away shortly after.
-Both dogs have American and Canadian bloodlines, and would produce our first litter under the Erinshire Kennel name.
+Both dogs have American and Canadian bloodlines and would produce our first litter under the Erinshire Kennel name.
 A wonderful litter was produced in 2010.
-(Pedigrees are posted on each dogs page)
+(Pedigrees are posted on each dog’s page)